Jada Pinkett Smith: Other ventures

+Music

 Under the name Jada Koren, Pinkett Smith formed the metal band Wicked Wisdom in 2002.
 The band consists of Pinkett Smith performing lead vocals, Pocket Honore (guitar, vocals), Cameron "Wirm" Graves (guitar, keyboard, vocals), and Rio (bass, vocals).
 The band is managed by James Lassiter and Miguel Melendez of Overbrook Entertainment, a company co-founded by Pinkett Smith's husband Will Smith.

 The band's self-titled debut album was released on February 21, 2006, by Pinkett Smith's production company 100% Womon and Suburban Noize Records.
 Will Smith served as the project's executive producer.
 The album made it to Billboard's Top Heatseekers chart, and peaked at number 44 during the week of March 11, 2006.
 AllMusic reviewer Alex Henderson said of the album, "[Pinkett Smith] shows herself to be an expressive, commanding singer" and that "[Wicked Wisdom] shows considerable promise".
 The band promoted the album in 2006, touring with heavy metal band Sevendust.